efredericks/gvsu-cis373/assets/labs/lab3.md

 The eagle-eyed programmer might notice we're not checking if the files actually exist or were loaded in at all - it just kind of happens when you try to use it.
 If you have a naming error, or a file error, then you won't notice it until you activate that particular file.
 Not the best programming practices really!

 Try out your beats!
 You should hear a distinct sound for each touch pad you hit.
 If you only have a few samples either download the pack from above or simply duplicate the touch pad hits.

+{: .highlight }
+Explore different samples and combinations.
+Feel free to come up front and connect to the speakers to try things out.
+Mess around with delay timing to get a better "feel" when you play a beat.

 ---